hazelcast/hazelcast-cpp-client/README.md

 ```

 #### 7.6.1.7 Selecting Members for Task Execution
 As previously mentioned, it is possible to indicate where in the Hazelcast cluster the task is executed.
-Usually you execute these in the cluster based on the location of a key or a set of keys, or you allow Hazelcast to select a member.
+Usually you execute these in the cluster based on the location of a key or set of keys, or you allow Hazelcast to select a member.

 If you want more control over where your code runs, use the `MemberSelector` interface.
 For example, you may want certain tasks to run only on certain members, or you may wish to implement some form of custom load balancing regime.
 The `MemberSelector` is an interface that you can implement and then provide to the `IExecutorService` when you submit or execute.

 The `bool select(const Member &member)` method is called for every available member in the cluster.
 Implement this method to decide if the member is going to be used or not.

-In a simple example shown below, we select the cluster members based on the presence of an attribute.
+In the simple example shown below, we select the cluster members based on the presence of an attribute.

 ```C++
 class MyMemberSelector : public hazelcast::client::cluster::memberselector::MemberSelector {